Board of Directors

 Treasurer

-Tenzin is an undergraduate student at Wellesley College majoring in Data Science and Economics.
-She joined the Himalaya Project team in 2021 as a social media intern and is excited about her new position as Treasurer.
+Tenzin is from Chicago and is currently an undergraduate student at Wellesley College majoring in Economics and Statistics.
+She joined Himalaya Project as a Social Media Intern in 2021 before becoming a Board Member and Treasurer in 2022.

 Tenzin’s family is from Central Tibet and has also lived in Northern India.
 She’s passionate about Tibetan culture and learning more about the issues that Himalayan communities face.